michael105/rinit/README.md

-(2020/06)
-.. finished a first version of init, seems to work fine.

-Subject to change.
+##### Description of the boot process

+(Subject to change, all logging is dumped to the console, ..)

 For now, init starts
 /etc/rinit/rd.boot
-whichruns all scripts in /etc/rinit/rc.boot, starting with 'B'.
+which runs all scripts in /etc/rinit/rc.boot, starting with 'B'.

 Afterwards,
 /etc/rinit/rd.run runlevel
 is executed and all scripts in /etc/rinit/rc.runlevel, starting with 'B' are executed.

 B99Lazy waits for the file /tmp/runlazy,
 when this has been created (I touch it from the config file of i3), all scripts, starting with 'L', are executed in order.